webrecorder/pywb/README.rst

 For example, you may visit https://webrecorder.io/record/http://example.com, then (after a few seconds), click *Download -> Web Archive (WARC)* to get the WARC file (.warc.gz)

+Everything you have seen in your browser during the recording session was archived.

-Create a new Collection
+2. Create a new Collection
-"""""""""""""""""""""""
+""""""""""""""""""""""""""

+Each collections contains an arbitrary amount of WARC files.

-Once you have an existing WARC/ARC file(s), you can set up a quick collection as follows, including installing
+Once you have at least one WARC/ARC file, you can set up a quick collection as follows, including installing **pywb**:
-pywb:

 ::